feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 69 jpid.; see also "Jaarverslag over 1929 Betreffende de Werkzaamheden van het Kantoor voor Chineesche Zaken", in Binnenlands-Bestuur, no. 129.

-70 "De Chineezen-Bond", De Indische Gids, vol. |, 1928, p.
+70 "De Chineezen-Bond", De Indische Gids, vol. I, 1928, p.
 363; and see also Geheim Mailrapport, no. 211x/1935.

 153 potential in furthering their. business interests, either in the Dutch East Indies or in China.
 The CHH could not exclude China.
 Observing this, many people thought the CHH might accommodate the singkeh-totok; such was the case in the Semarang branch.

 Semarang was the base of the most famous Chinese enterprise, the Oei Tiong Ham Concern, whose owner reguired his employees to be members of the CHH.
-The strong influence of Semarang's Chinese major, Oei Tiong Ham, particularly his huge financial support, may explain why Semarang was frequently chosen as the venue for CHH congresses. | presume that it was this fact, among others, that led Suryadinata to the conclusion that Semarang was the centre of power of the CHH.71 — |
+The strong influence of Semarang's Chinese major, Oei Tiong Ham, particularly his huge financial support, may explain why Semarang was frequently chosen as the venue for CHH congresses.
+I presume that it was this fact, among others, that led Suryadinata to the conclusion that Semarang was the centre of power of the CHH.71 — I

 My sources do not support Suryadinata.
-But | will not proceed further with this argument until | have focused on the question of singkeh admittance to the CHH.
+But I will not proceed further with this argument until I have focused on the question of singkeh admittance to the CHH.
 That will reveal where the CHH’s centre of power was located.

 A reorganization plan, in early 1935 to solve the problem of admitting singkeh Chinese into the CHH, suggested turning the CHH into two parties.
 One party would deal primarily with the socio-economic development of the Chinese, and would disregard whether a member was Indiesborn peranakan or singkeh.
 The other party would be occupied with political ideas, and membership would be open only to Indies-born- Chinese, since they were considered Netherlands subjects.
 Members of the CHH first party, the socio-economic organization, would automatically become members of the CHH political party.